HarryPaniccc/DnD/General Notes and Ideas.md

 - [ ] Members of the [[Uldronos Council]]
 - [ ] [[Severa]] notes and stats
 - [ ] Caede's Necromantia contents
-- [ ] Make Rylai todo list and figure out what she wants/is doing

 ## Lore to Fill in